medic/cht-core/kubernetes-archv3/README.md

 `kubectl create namespace cht`

 3. Deploy the resources using the deployment files.
-Be sure provide to correct path to the folder that contains your deployment files.
+Be sure provide to correct path to the directory that contains your deployment files.
+In this repo these files are located in the `kubernetes-archv3` directory.

-`kubectl apply -f path/to/k8s-arcv3/folder`
+`kubectl apply -f path/to/k8s-arcv3/directory`

  At first launch, the services will take some time to pull the necessary containers and to create the required volumes to run the cht instance.
 You will need to be a little patient till this is done.
 You can monitor the progress of the install through k8s commands some of which are listed below.